 Contrary to popular belief, daylight saving time was not to help farmers deal with the changing daylight.
 It was actually brought about by the Germans (later the English and the French) during World War I to save fuel for the war effort.
 It was an economic decision forced by a pressing need.
 This effort wasn’t introduced into the United States until 1918.
 The bill was so unpopular that it was repealed the following year, as soon as the war was over.
 It remained a local option throughout the country and continued to be used in many major cities and states.
-Yes, that makes 2018 the 100th year the United States has observed daylight saving in some way.
+2021 is the 103rd year the United States has observed daylight saving in some way.

 Times have changed, however, and now, many wonder if it’s worth keeping.
 Each year, the number of heart attacks and strokes jumps at an alarming rate around daylight saving time.
 Even if you don’t suffer a heart attack or stroke, losing an hour of sleep can leave you feeling ragged.
-After all, being well rested is really good for you.
-With daylight saving time beginning on March 11 at 2:00 AM, how can you make sure that you’re set back while your clocks are moved forward.
+After all, being well-rested is really good for you.
+With daylight saving time beginning on March 14 at 2 AM, how can you make sure that you’re set back while your clocks are moved forward.

 Account for the Loss of an Hour